cstaelen/tidarr/README.md

 ```

 - **Jellyfin API Key** : your Jellyfin API Key : Go to Dashboard -> API Keys

+> [!NOTE]
+> All Jellyfin API queries are proxied through the Tidarr backend to avoid CORS issues and keep your Jellyfin API Key secure.
+The search button displays real-time result counts (artists, albums, tracks) from your Jellyfin library.

 ### Navidrome search